Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic reaction-diffusion equation: Parametric regularity

-For the right-hand side of \eqref{eq:equal}, we pull out $\beta_j := \max(\|\psi_j\|_\infty,\|\xi_j\|_\infty)$ and then apply the Cauchy--Schwarz inequality to the first two terms, as is typically done.
-The new challenge is to manage the space-time integrals of three factors involving $w$ in the last two terms of \eqref{eq:equal}.
-If we blindly apply the Cauchy--Schwarz inequality multiple times to separate the three factors, then we would raise norms to higher powers than $2$ and the subsequent recursion would fail.
+To bound the space-time integral of $|\eta|$ with $\eta$ defined in \eqref{eq:eta}, we pull out $\beta_j := \max(\|\psi_j\|_\infty,\|\xi_j\|_\infty)$ and then apply the Cauchy--Schwarz inequality to the first two terms, as is typically done.
+For the last two terms in \eqref{eq:eta} we again use \eqref{eq:fantastic} to manage the space-time integrals of three factors.